Eero Saarinen: Career

 After his father's death in July 1950, Saarinen founded his own architect's office, Eero Saarinen and Associates.
 He was the principal partner from 1950 until his death.
-The firm carried out many of its most important works, including the Bell Labs Holmdel Complex in Holmdel Township, New Jersey; the Gateway Arch in St. Louis, Missouri; the Miller House in Columbus, Indiana; the TWA Flight Center at John F. Kennedy International Airport, which he worked on with Charles J. Parise; the main terminal of Washington Dulles International Airport; and the new East Air Terminal of the old Athens airport in Greece, which opened in 1967.
+The firm carried out many of its most important works, including the Bell Labs Holmdel Complex in Holmdel Township, New Jersey; the Gateway Arch in St. Louis, Missouri; the Miller House in Columbus, Indiana; the TWA Flight Center at John F. Kennedy International Airport, which he worked on with Charles J. Parise; the Dulles International Airport Main Terminal; and the new East Air Terminal of the old Athens airport in Greece, which opened in 1967.
 Many of these projects use catenary curves in their structural designs.

-In 1949–50, Saarinen was hired by the then-new Brandeis University to create a master plan for the campus.
+In 1949 and 1950, Saarinen was hired by the then-new Brandeis University to create a master plan for the campus.
 Saarinen's plan A Foundation for Learning: Planning the Campus of Brandeis University (1949; second edition 1951), developed with Matthew Nowicki, called for a central academic complex surrounded by residential quadrangles along a peripheral road.
 The plan was never built but was useful in attracting donors.
 Saarinen did build a few residential structures on the campus, including Ridgewood Quadrangle (1950), Sherman Student Center (1952) and Shapiro Dormitory at Hamilton Quadrangle (1952).
 These have all been either demolished or extensively remodeled.

-One of his best-known thin-shell concrete structures in America is the Kresge Auditorium at MIT.
-Another thin-shell structure is Yale's Ingalls Rink, which has suspension cables connected to a single concrete backbone and is nicknamed "the whale".
-His most famous work is the TWA Flight Center, which represents the culmination of his previous designs and his genius for expressing the ultimate purpose of each building, what he called the "style for the job".
-In 2019 the terminal was transformed into the TWA Hotel.
+One of his best known thin-shell concrete structures is the Kresge Auditorium at MIT.
+Another thin-shell structure is Ingalls Rink at Yale University, which has suspension cables connected to a single concrete backbone and is nicknamed "the whale".
+His most famous work is the TWA Flight Center at John F. Kennedy International Airport, which represents the culmination of his previous designs and his genius for expressing the ultimate purpose of each building, what he called the "style for the job".
+In 2019, the terminal was transformed into the TWA Hotel and features furniture designed by Saarinen.

+In 1960, Saarinen was hired to design the CBS Building in New York City.
+It was the only skyscraper he would ever design.

 Saarinen designed the Kleinhans Music Hall in Buffalo, New York, together with his father, Eliel Saarinen.
-He also designed the Embassy of the United States in London, which opened in 1960, and the former Embassy of the United States in Oslo.
+He also designed the former Embassy of the United States in London, which opened in 1960, and the former Embassy of the United States in Oslo.

 Saarinen worked with his father, mother, and sister designing elements of the Cranbrook campus in Bloomfield Hills, Michigan, including the Cranbrook School, Kingswood School, the Cranbrook Art Academy, and the Cranbrook Science Institute.
 Eero Saarinen's leaded-glass designs are a prominent feature of these buildings throughout the campus.